deyohong/UNFS/README.md

 Build Packages
 ==============

-To run MongoDB on UNFS, use the following procedure (tested on CentOS):
+To run MongoDB on UNFS, use the following procedure (as tested on CentOS):

     1) Download UNFS code (assume the base working directory is /WORK):